Systematics of dynamical mass ejection, nucleosynthesis, and radioactively powered electromagnetic signals from neutron-star mergers: Optical counterparts and radio remnants

 \subsection{Radio flares}

 Another potentially observable phenomenon connected with NS mergers is radio emission that is produced by the interaction of the outflowing material with the ambient medium~\citep{2011Natur.478...82N,2012arXiv1204.6242P,2012arXiv1204.6240R}.
 The ejecta properties which determine the appearance of a radio remnant are the kinetic energy and the outflow velocity.
 The peak flux density was computed to be proportional to the total kinetic energy $E_{\mathrm{kin}}$ of the outflow and to the (initial) outflow velocity $v$ to a power of about 2.5~\citep{2012arXiv1204.6242P}.
-For symmetric mergers we find values for the kinetic energy between $6\times 10^{49}$~erg and $10^{51}$~erg (Fig.~\ref{fig:ekin}), whereas the average outflow velocities vary from 0.16 to 0.45 times the speed of light (Fig.~\ref{fig:v135135}).
+For symmetric mergers we find values for the kinetic energy between $6\times 10^{49}$~erg and $10^{51}$~erg (Fig.~\ref{fig:ekin}) and Table~\ref{tab:models}, whereas the average outflow velocities vary from 0.16 to 0.45 times the speed of light (Fig.~\ref{fig:v135135}).
 The kinetic energy scales well with the expansion velocity, i.e. the models with the highest outflow velocities yield also the highest kinetic energies, and configurations with smaller $v$ result in lower kinetic energies.
 This implies that the peak flux of radio remnants is uncertain by a factor of 200 because of the variations in the kinetic energy and expansion velocity associated with the incomplete knowledge of the NS EoS.
 Similar values are found for asymmetric mergers.
+Moreover, the circumburst densities affecting the signal brightness and length are uncertain, and low densities are likely to reduce the radio detectability~\citep{2005Natur.438..988B,2006ApJ...650..261S,2012ApJ...746...48M,2012ApJ...756..189F,2013arXiv1302.3221F}.